 It's thought that where puppies are raised together, their development falls short; individual attention will allow each puppy to develop to his full potential.

-Failure to do either of the above could result in two unruly, mischievous, un-trainable puppies that may develop behavioral issues later in their adult life.
+Failure to do either of the above could result in two unruly, mischievous, un-trainable puppies that may develop behavioural issues later in their adult life.

-even better.
-Your Cocker Spaniel pups will only rest and sleep in their crates.
-There will be plenty of time when they can be together and have
+Your Cocker Spaniel pups will only rest and sleep in their crates, leaving plenty of time to be together and have supervised fun!

 If you've not yet crated your puppies, you'll find plenty of helpful advice on crate training your puppy here.